syamagay/localDB-tools/README.md

 # helpful information
   ## Add summary plots

-  You can add summary results for each stage and module in summary page by excuting script
+  You can add summary results for each stage and module in summary page by excuting script.

   _CAUTION_